 - Jennifer PensingerJennifer Pensinger is the Executive Director of the PA Breast Cancer Coalition (PBCC).
 She is committed to working with survivors, researchers, corporate leaders, legislators and grassroots advocates to find a cure for breast cancer and to improve the lives of women in PA living with the disease.
-Jennifer is a graduate of Shippensburg University and has a degree in Communications & Public Relations.
-She has been with the PBCC since 2002 and started off as the public relations coordinator moving to program director in 2005 and then executive director in 2012.
-She is a 2010 graduate of the Leadership Harrisburg Area program and serves as the Communications Chair for the Stakeholder Leadership Team for the PA Department of Health.
-Jennifer lives in the Harrisburg area with her husband Paul and daughters Olivia and Stella.
+Jennifer has been with the PBCC since 2002 and was promoted to Executive Director in 2012.
+She is a graduate of Shippensburg University and has a degree in Communications & Public Relations.
+She is a member of the Lebanon Commission for Women, serves as a Co-Chair of the Communications Committee for the PA Cancer Coalition under the PA Department of Health and is a 2010 graduate of the Leadership Harrisburg Area program.
+Jennifer lives in Palmyra with her husband Paul and daughters Olivia and Stella.

 Director of Finance and Administration

 - Tricia GroveTricia Grove began with the PBCC part-time in November 1997.
 She was brought on one day a week to help pay bills and do general office jobs.
 She became full-time in April 1998 and is now responsible for all of the day-to-day accounting functions along with managing the contracts for Refunds for Research grants and the annual conference exhibitors, audio/visual needs and signs.
 Tricia is married to Tim who is a high school teacher and they have four kids – Sean, Samantha, James & Joshua.
 She is an avid Pittsburgh Penguins, Steelers & Pirates fan.
 In her spare time she enjoys photography, reading and knitting.